 - This can be a bit confusing.
 Basically, "Not Set" is the same as "Inherited."
 Because Public is our top-level group, and because Global Configuration is the top level of the component hierarchy, there is nothing to inherit from.
 So "Not Set" is used instead of "Inherit."

 - The default in this case is for no permissions.
 As you would expect, the Public group has no special permissions.
 Also, it is important to note that, since nothing is set to Denied, all of these permissions may be overridden by child groups or by lower levels in the permission hierarchy.

 - Guest is a 'child' group of the Public group has everything set to 'Inherited'

 - This is the default 'Guest User Group' in the User Manager options and the Group that (non logged in) visitors to your site are placed in.

 - Manager is a "child" group of the Public group.
-It has Allowed permissions for everything except Access Component and Super Admin.
-So a member of this group can do everything in the front and back end of the site except change Global Permissions and Component Options.
+It has Allowed permissions for everything except Access Component and Super User.
+So a member of this group can do everything in the front and Backend of the site except change Global Permissions and Component Options.

 - Administrator group members inherit all of the Manager permissions and also have Allowed for Access Component.
 So members of this group by default can access the Options screens for each component.

 - Registered is the same a Public except for the Allow permission for the Site Login action.
 This means that members of the Registered group can login to the site.
 Since default permissions are inherited, this means that, unless a child group overrides this permission, all child groups of the Registered group will be able to login as well.